 Knowledge of the digital forensic process permeates multiple industries and is an excellent way to distinguish ones’ self with a unique set of digital-detective skills.
 Obtaining foundations in proper evidence handling and law, along with the technical aspects of cybercrime, digital investigations, and digital forensic work, provides the core framework of the program.
 Depending on the student’s career goals, two different tracks have been developed for the aspiring digital forensic examiner.

-Digital Forensics in Criminal Justice
+Digital Forensics in Criminal Justice Track

 The Digital Forensics in Criminal Justice Program is designed to provide you with specialized knowledge in digital forensics and the criminal justice field combined with a broad educational background.
 The program offers theoretical, practical, and technical instruction designed to meet an ever-increasing demand for law enforcement, security, and correctional personnel who also maintain specialized training in digital forensics and cybercrime.
 As a graduate of this program, you would be prepared to seek employment and perform specialized forensic work during your career as a police officer, corrections officer, conservation officer, juvenile officer, private security officer, detective, or special agent, or continue your education in criminal justice and digital forensics for a career as a digital forensics examiner.